+Make the dough.
 Combine all dough ingredients except melted butter in the bowl of a stand mixer fitted with a dough hook*.
 With the mixer on low speed, slowly add 2 Tablespoons melted butter.
 Increase speed to medium and mix until a shaggy dough forms.

 Transfer the dough to a large, greased bowl and cover with plastic wrap.
 Let rise 60-90 minutes, or until doubled in size.

 Grease a 9x5-inch loaf pan and set aside**.
-In a small bowl, combine the brown sugar, cinnamon and nutmeg.
+In a small bowl, combine the brown sugar, cinnamon, and nutmeg.
 Stir until combined and set aside.

 Fold the piece in half (like a taco), then transfer to the prepared loaf pan, fold-side down on the bottom of the pan.
 Repeat with the remaining pieces of dough until the pan is filled.

 Cover the pan with plastic wrap and let rise 30-45 minutes until puffed.
+The dough should not rise abve the edges of the loaf pan.

-Bake for 15 minutes, then tent with aluminum foil and bake for an additional 20-25 minutes until golden brown.
-I highly recommend placing a baking sheet on the rack below the loaf to catch any drips that may happen!
-Use a kitchen thermometer to make sure the laf if fully baked.
-When finished, the loaf will reach an internal temperature of 200 degrees (F).
-Let the loaf cool in the pan for 10 minutes, then transfer to a cooling rack to cool fully.
+Bake for 30 minutes, then tent with aluminum foil and bake for an additional 20-25 minutes until golden brown.
+Use a kitchen thermometer to make sure the loaf is fully baked.
+When finished, the loaf will reach an internal temperature of 200℉ (93℃).The loaf may look like it's done baking after the initial 30 minutes, but it's not!
+The outside is baked, but the inside is still raw, so make sure to cover with foil and continue baking!Let the loaf cool in the pan for 10 minutes, then transfer to a cooling rack to cool fully.

 While the loaf cools, make the glaze.
 In a small bowl, whisk together the powdered sugar, vanilla extract and milk until smooth.
 Spoon the glaze over the bread before serving.